gaoliangs/MLRE/README.md

 To perform a tree search, provide an initial tree in Newick format along with the retrotransposon marker matrix in `.csv` format as input.
 You can also choose whether to use parameter `c` and/or parameter `q`.
 (Hint: The parameter `q` is not recommended for cases with a large number of taxa.)

 Run the `treesearch.py` script.
-This will perform an NNI search first, followed by an SPR (Subtree Pruning and Regrafting) search.
+This will perform a NNI search first, followed by a SPR (Subtree Pruning and Regrafting) search.
-Due to the wide search space of SPR, user can input a constraint tree to limit the search space.
+User can input a constraint tree to limit the search space.
 Clusters within the input tree remain fixed, with adjustments made only to other edges.
-Typically, a Buneman tree can be used for this purpose, while a star tree can be input for a complete search.
+Typically, a Buneman tree（`bunemantree.py`） can be used for this purpose, while a star tree can be input for a complete search.

    ```
    input file: tjtree/...